knottwill/Dilute-Ising-MachineLearning/README.md

-# Dilute Ising Model Machine Learning
+# Unsupervised Machine Learning applied to the Dilute Ising Model

 This project was submitted in partial fulfillment of my Bachelor's of Science in Physics with Theoretical Physics at King's College London.